-- OSG operates the OSG Connect AP, meant to provide a place for PI-driven groups to place their jobs.
+- OSG operates the OSG Connect Access Point, meant to provide a place for PI-driven groups to place their jobs.

 - Users can Bring Your Own Resources (BYOR) to utilize their own resources (such as an XRAC allocation) via the OSPool.

 The OSDF is a set of federated origin and cache services that coordinate a namespace for data access.

-- Jobs at an EP can access data via the OSDF, potentially authorized by an access token.
+- Jobs at an Execution Point can access data via the OSDF, potentially authorized by an access token.

 - The OSDF system serves the data from the closest cache, retrieving it from an origin via the OSDF redirector if not on the local disk of the cache.

 - OSG Connect provides an origin service which users can place data in or users can attach their own storage to serve as an origin.